 Carla joined the team as a solicitor/volunteer co-ordinator in May 2019.
 Working from Bindmans LLP in London, Carla will be providing advice to EEA nationals and their families on the impact of Brexit and will be co-ordinating a team of volunteer lawyers who are working on specific applications.
 She is a Registered European Lawyer (REL) and an accredited Level 2 Caseworker with the Law Society’s Immigration and Asylum Accreditation Scheme.

 Owen joined Here for Good in February 2020 as the Outreach and Communications officer, having previously worked at Opportunity International.
 He coordinates advice events for EEA nationals across the UK, and oversees the charity's communications strategy.
-He is a final year Modern Languages student at University College London, and speaks Spanish and Italian.
+He is a graduate of University College London, and speaks Spanish and Italian.